 If you have questions about PrEP It is best to talk to your GP at East Sydney Doctor.
 A very good summary of PrEP is available from ACON. http://endinghiv.org.au/nsw/stay-safe/epic/

-Most consultations for PrEP are bulk-billed through Medicare so there is no charge to you.
+The usual consultation fees apply for PrEP visits, however there is no charge for medication.
 If you are interested in PrEP please make an appointment.

 All doctors at ESD are experienced in performing skin checks.
 We recommend that people over the age of 50 especially those with fair skin have a regular skin check.